-The MFRI advises the Minister of Industry and Innovation on the exploitation of the cod stock in June each year; ICES also provide advice.
+The MFRI advises the Minister of Fisheries and Agriculture on the exploitation of the haddock stock in June each year; ICES also provide advice.
 Both ICES and the MFRI advise on research and harvesting policy in general.
 The recommendation given by the MFRI is peer reviewed by the Advisory Committee (ACOM) of ICES every year.